Pastor Muoka saved my life while in prison - Major al-Mustapha

 “Continue in that message, God is with you.
 All of us will meet in heaven.
 Continue to pray for me, pray for the whole country, Nigeria,” Al-Mustapha requested, noting that the miracle he received in the country was by the prayers of Pastor Muoka.
 “It’s Chosen that caused the miracle.”

-Responding, Muoka, who was humbled by the encomiums, said: “I want to specially appreciate your coming.
+Responding, Muoka, who was humbled by the encomiums, said: “I want to especially appreciate your coming.
 We are happy to have you here.
 God bless you”.